Last updated December 2020

 - 8 quart stock with lid.

 This too is a nice starter set and probably the best all-around choice for most people: all the pieces are useful, so you won't be buying anything you don't need or won't use.
 The 8 quart stock pot can also serve as a Dutch oven, good for both oven and stove top use.
 You may want to augment at some point with a larger skillet, a nonstick or cast iron skillet, an enameled cast iron Dutch oven, and a roasting pan.
-But these are all useful pieces that you won't regret owning.
+But these are all useful pieces that you won't regret having.

 buy all-clad d3 7 piece set on amazon now